How to have an amazing adventure in Tuscany with kids

 Less well known and smaller than Florence (making it all the better in my book), Siena is an absolute gem of a city and a must visit if you’re in Tuscany with kids.
 If you’ve ever searched #tuscany on Instagram, and haven’t we all, no doubt an image of the stripy Duomo surrounded by orange bricked buildings, bordered by green foliage will pop up somewhere in the most popular feed.
 It’s stunning!

-The Piazza Del Campo is where most people congregate, once a Roman market place it’s now home to cafes, restaurants and street performers to entertain the kids.
-Head slightly uphill and you’ll find the 13th century gothic Duomo, or cathedral, with its black and white walls and imposing dome.
+The Piazza Del Campo is where most people congregate.
+Once a Roman market place it’s now home to cafes, restaurants and street performers to entertain the kids.
+Head slightly uphill and you’ll find the 13th century gothic Duomo.
+The cathedral, with its black and white walls and imposing dome.

-Everybody knows Pisa for its famous leaning tower and stunning Piazza Del Duomo and when we told Piper that we would be heading to Italy for our holiday, this was the first place she said she wanted to visit.
-Again, I don’t really think you need more than a day here, unless you use it as a base to explore the rest of the region.
+Everybody knows Pisa for its famous leaning tower and stunning Piazza Del Duomo.
+When we told Piper that we would be heading to Italy for our holiday, this was the first place she said she wanted to visit.
+Again, I don’t really think you need more than a day here.
+Unless you use it as a base to explore the rest of the region.

-Make sure you also have a wander to take in the Cathedral, the Baptistry and the Camposanto monument, all stunning and free for kids under ten, on a hot day the cool inside is heavenly.
+Make sure you also have a wander to take in the Cathedral, the Baptistry and the Camposanto monument.
+All stunning and free for kids under ten.
+On a hot day the cool inside is heavenly.
 There’s a small market just outside the tower but as you can imagine, you’ll be charged a huge tourist tax for anything you buy there.
-Save your shopping for when you get away from the main attractions.
+Save the shopping for when you get away from the main attractions.

 I’m ashamed to say, being in Tuscany and surrounded by all the wonderful food, we actually had a takeaway Macdonalds in the car on the way back.
 It was the first place we spotted where we could get a cold drink.
 I know, I know!